Argentina starts its closely watched political primaries

 To be elected president in Argentina in the first round of voting, candidates need to finish first with at least 45% of the votes or have 40% and a greater-than-10-percentage point advantage over the nearest rival.
 If no candidate wins outright in October, there would be a November runoff.

-Polls have shown a rise in Macri’s approval rating in recent months, but not yet enough to top the Fernández ticket.
+Polls have shown a rise in Macri’s approval rating in recent months, but not yet enough to top Alberto and Cristina Fernández.

-Former Economy Minister Roberto Lavagna trails far behind the two, but he could play a role in tipping the balloting one way or the other in a November runoff vote.
+Former Economy Minister Roberto Lavagna trails far behind the two front-runners.
+Six other presidential formulas are registered in Sunday’s elections, with 33.8 million people entitled to vote.

-Six other presidential formulas are registered in Sunday’s elections, with 33.8 million people are entitled to vote.
 Parties that get less than 1.5% of the overall votes cast in the primary won’t appear on the October ballot.